 Six core concepts relate the spatial structure and transportation:

-- Location implies the setting of an absolute system of reference (coordinate system) which can be reached by at least one mode of transportation.
+- Location implies the setting of an absolute system of reference (coordinate system) that can be reached by at least one mode of transportation.

 - Distance is a measure of the friction of space when a movement occurs and cannot be evaluated without at least two known locations.
 This friction can be expressed according to several factors such as length, time, cost, effort, energy, or even the psychological perception of distance as a deterrent.